-Two months may have passed, but memories of the all-too-brief weekend i spent at HCMF 2012 are alive & well; so let’s pick up where i left off.
+Two months may have passed, but memories of the all-too-brief weekend i spent at HCMF 2012 are alive and well; so let’s pick up where i left off.

-The one exception began the concert: Nine memos for string quartet by Paul Archbold, a 14-minute work that takes its point of inspiration from a discourse by Italo Calvino on various literary qualities, namely lightness, quickness, exactitude, visibility & multiplicity.
-Archbold has expanded this into a series of nine “metaphor[s] for the string quartet: light, weight, arabesque, multiplicity, transparency, intensity, fire, stillness & velocity”.
+The one exception began the concert: Nine memos for string quartet by Paul Archbold, a 14-minute work that takes its point of inspiration from a discourse by Italo Calvino on various literary qualities, namely lightness, quickness, exactitude, visibility and multiplicity.
+Archbold has expanded this into a series of nine “metaphor[s] for the string quartet: light, weight, arabesque, multiplicity, transparency, intensity, fire, stillness and velocity”.
 These are not explored in discrete movements, but Archbold allows them to exert themselves freely throughout the work.
-Yet this freedom instantly nullifies the meaningfulness of them as a group; indeed, it would be hard to find a contemporary string quartet that doesn’t include material that encompasses all nine of these qualities & ideas.
-That’s not to suggest Archbold should have taken a more delineated approach, only that it makes his basic premise a rather obvious & highfalutin conceit.
-Hardly a unique situation in contemporary music, of course, & it wouldn’t even matter if the work wasn’t so achingly familiar at every turn.
-Repeated recourse to passages of meandering harmonics, & subsequent arbitrarily aggressive outbursts, the gradual teasing out of an idea from a single source through tentative imitation, progressions from high to low registers (& back again), fiery tremolos—there’s nothing wrong with any of this, in theory, except Archbold makes it all sound frustratingly text book.
+Yet this freedom instantly nullifies the meaningfulness of them as a group; indeed, it would be hard to find a contemporary string quartet that doesn’t include material that encompasses all nine of these qualities and ideas.
+That’s not to suggest Archbold should have taken a more delineated approach, only that it makes his basic premise a rather obvious and highfalutin conceit.
+Hardly a unique situation in contemporary music, of course, and it wouldn’t even matter if the work wasn’t so achingly familiar at every turn.
+Repeated recourse to passages of meandering harmonics, and subsequent arbitrarily aggressive outbursts, the gradual teasing out of an idea from a single source through tentative imitation, progressions from high to low registers (and back again), fiery tremolos—there’s nothing wrong with any of this, in theory, except Archbold makes it all sound frustratingly text book.

 A string quartet looks like such a benign, innocuous presence on stage, but the Ardittis became nothing less than elemental in this concert.
 The effect of their playing is like a slap in the face, with a numbing kind of aftershock.
 They weren’t always given music worthy of their talents on this occasion, but when they were, it’s as though the world came to a stop.
 Has chamber music ever sounded so riveting?